lrstanley/girc/README.md

 - Focuses on simplicity, yet tries to still be flexible.
 - Only requires [standard library packages](https://godoc.org/github.com/lrstanley/girc?imports)
-  (uses 2 sub-repo packages, one being context for backwards compatibility)
 - Event based triggering/responses (and CTCP too!).
 - Documentation is mostly on par.
 - Full support for the IRCv3 spec.